CAMeL-Lab/arabic_error_type_annotation/readme.md

 ### Adjust the alignment

-This re_alignment tool realigns files from Ossama's basic aligner by shifting the null -> word to the word before or after according to minimum edit distance.
+This re_alignment tool realigns files from Ossama's basic aligner by shifting the word in null -> word pair to the word before or after according to minimum edit distance.
 ```
 Usage: adjust_align_tool.py file_to_adjust_align
 where